 · The South Asia Regional program seeks to underpin Australia’s economic engagement in the region by addressing key region-wide barriers to sustainable economic growth.

-· Through the Direct Aid Program (DAP), the Australian High Commission in New Delhi and Australian Consulates in Chennai and Mumbai support small-scale, sustainable grassroots development projects in India and Bhutan.
+· Through the Direct Aid Program (DAP), the Australian High Commission in New Delhi and Australian Consulates in Bengaluru, Chennai, Kolkata and Mumbai, support small-scale, sustainable grassroots development projects in India and Bhutan.
 For more information, click here.

 The Australian Centre for International Agricultural Research bilateral program with India was initiated in 1982 and the South Asia office was set up in India in 1997.
 Our projects are mostly bilateral, although occasionally we do undertake multilateral projects.
 For more information, visit http://aciar.gov.au/region/south-and-west-asia.